-Bring your curious students to the Preserve for a valuable experience with science in the great outdoors.
+Bring your curious students to the Ecosystem Preserve for a valuable experience with science in the great outdoors.
 Our leaders encourage students to use all their senses, to experience nature in way that will give them a better understanding of the concepts presented in your classroom.
 We offer enthusiastic leaders, low leader-student ratios, and reasonable fees.
 Our programs are aligned with the Michigan Science Grade Level Content Expectations, and are led by environmental educators and Calvin College Student Program Leaders.

 Below are our most popular school programs.
 Click on the link to download our Program Information Sheets with the description of the program, state education standards correlations, and suggested pre & post activities to complement your visit.